Skip to main content

 If some questions are very important, Agathe will probably interrupt me to make sure I answer them live instead of her via text.

-The goal of this grouped session is to make sure you can best use our product.
+The goal of this group session is to make sure you can best use our product.
 So there should be no doubt at the end!”

 • After each main part, every 3-5 minutes, take a quick break and ask your moderator if there is any question we should take live before moving on to the next part of your webinar.